 How They Impact Your Plants:

-If there is a large nest built among the roots of a plant, is possible that the tunnels of the ant nest can disturb or damage root growth, since roots can’t growth through air pockets in the soil.
+If there is a large nest built among the roots of a plant, it is possible that the tunnels of the ant nest can disturb or damage root growth, since roots can’t growth through air pockets in the soil.
 This type of ant disturbance will result in above-ground signs of stress on your plant – but you’ll probably notice the ants first.

 Identifying Your Ant Problem